xunoaib/mpvremote/README.md

 - Define handlers which associate these buttons with actions (see `MyMpvHandler`, `MyWebHandler`, and `BaseHandler`)
 - Combine them into a single integrated controller which can be used in `cli.py` (see `MyController` and `BaseController`)

+### Autostart

+A systemd service file is provided for convenience and can be used to autostart the web server:

+- Copy `mpvremote.service` into `~/.config/systemd/user/` and modify as needed (i.e.: to pass custom options to mpvremote)
+- Run `systemctl --user daemon-reload`
+- Run `systemctl --user enable --now mpvremote` to enable autostart and immediately start the service

 ## Notes

 You can also specify a list of mappings and/or handlers in a controller which